nickyiliwang0000/h/applied-javascript/class-based-programming.md

 }
 ```

-Note that there are no commas in between methods within the constructor - if you try to put one, you will get a syntax error!
+> Note that there are no commas in between methods within the constructor - if you try to add one, you will get a syntax error!

-Think of classes like the blueprint or mould or boilerplate for building out your various objects.
-In our example, the `Character` class is a blueprint for building players, enemies, basically anything in the game that has health, a location, can attack, walk, etc. You might have an `vehicle` prototype if you wanted to build out garbage trucks and bicycles.
+Think of classes like the blueprint or boilerplate for building out your various objects.
+In our example, the `Character` class is a blueprint for building players, enemies, basically anything in the game that has health, a location, can attack, walk, etc. You might have a `Vehicle` prototype if you wanted to build out garbage trucks and bicycles for our valiant raccoons to dodge.

-Once we have created our classes, we create objects that inherit from that class using the `new` keyword, like this:
+Once we have created a class, we can create objects that inherit from that class using the `new` keyword:

 ```javascript
 const raccoon = new Character();